 How to Care for Dental Implants

-Use floss daily to get to the food that your toothbrush can’t reach.
+Use floss daily to get to the food your toothbrush can’t reach.
 You can also consider using an oral irrigator as well.

 Avoid Abrasive Items